Robert Anderson Van Wyck: Political career

-Later years
+Later years and death

-Van Wyck and his wife enjoyed traveling.
+Van Wyck married Kate Elizabeth Britt on March 26, 1906.
+Britt had been previously married to John Hertie before his death.
+They enjoyed traveling.
 In 1906, they moved to Paris, France.
 He died there at the age of 69 on November 14, 1918.
 The funeral was held at American Holy Trinity Church.
 His body was returned to New York and he was buried at Woodlawn Cemetery in The Bronx, New York City.